 The blue line corresponds to the primary y-axis (# of behaviorists) while the orange line corresponds to the secondary y-axis (percent increase over FY16 baseline).
-A baseline of 821 behaviorists was established at the beginning of FY16 (July 2015); currently, the PBSF provider organization and the Virginia Department of Health Professions (which governs LBA and LABA licensure) report a combined total of 3,000 behaviorists, which represents a 265% increase over the July 2015 baseline.
-This is also an increase of 94 behaviorists since the time of the most recent report of this nature (FY24Q1).
+A baseline of 821 behaviorists was established at the beginning of FY16 (July 2015); currently, the PBSF provider organization and the Virginia Department of Health Professions (which governs LBA and LABA licensure) report a combined total of 3,716 behaviorists, which represents a 353% increase over the July 2015 baseline.
+This is an increase of 416 behaviorists since the time of the most recent report of this nature (FY25Q1).
 This exceeds the requirement of the compliance indicator for an increase in the number of PBSFs and LBAs by 30% over the July 2015 baseline.
-PBSFs account for 2% of the current number of behaviorists in Virginia; LBA/LABAs account for 98% of the current number of behaviorists in Virginia.
-Of note and as it relates to the specific language of "LBAs" in this indicator, there are currently 2,690 LBAs and 236 LABAs licensed in the Commonwealth.
-If only LBAs and PBSFs (of which there are 74) are included in behaviorist growth data, the percent increase calculates to an approximate 237% increase over the July 2015 baseline.
+PBSFs account for 2% of the current number of behaviorists in Virginia; LBA and LABAs account for 98% of the current number of behaviorists in Virginia.
+As it relates to the specific language of "LBAs" in this indicator, there are currently 3,365 LBAs and 277 LABAs licensed in the Commonwealth.
+If only LBAs and PBSFs (of which there are 74) are included in behaviorist growth data, the percent increase calculates to an approximate 319% increase over the July 2015 baseline.